-Adventists must bury their arrogance and learn from today's spiritual pioneers.
+We must bury our arrogance and learn from today's spiritual pioneers.

 From whom shall we learn?
 The question shouldn't have to be asked.
 If God is blessing a church with hundreds of conversions, what would possess a Christ follower to mount his moral soapbox and offer criticism instead of applause?
-Why would he conclude that he has nothing to learn from someone who loves God but sees some things differently?
-Does he imagine that his own knowledge is perfect and complete?
-Will he be the only person in heaven who has nothing to learn?
-Is he incapable of separating methods from theology?
-Why not rejoice that people far from God are crossing the line of faith and deciding to choose Jesus as their Savior and Lord?

-Adventists in the denomination must bury their arrogance and learn, humbly and enthusiastically, from today's spiritual pioneers.
-Until they do, they will continue to sneer at the planes above them and attribute their success to "a watered down message."
-They will remain perched on the cliff with duct tape and artificial wings at their feet while paradoxically feeling superior.
-They will smile and nod approvingly as young, would-be pilots hurl themselves into the air, only to land harshly in a pile of broken dreams.
+We must bury our arrogance and learn from today's spiritual pioneers.
+Until we do, we will continue to sneer at the planes above and attribute their success to "a watered down message."
+We will remain perched on the cliff with duct tape and artificial wings.
+Young, would-be pilots will hurl themselves into the air, only to land harshly in a pile of broken dreams.